 Unlike other persistence rates reported across the country, the SREB freshmen persistence rate counts data about students who transfer to other colleges their second year.
-In 2013, the persistence rate for students attending public four-year institutions in SREB states
+In 2013, the persistence rate for students attending public four-year institutions in SREB states was 85 percent.
+Among SREB states, the rates ranged from 76 to 92 percent.
+Seven SREB states increased their rates from 2008 to 2013.

-Another key performance indicator for states is the sixyear graduation rate for four-year public colleges and universities.
+Another key performance indicator for states is the six-year graduation rate for four-year public colleges and universities.
 Institutions must report this rate to the U.S. Department of Education.